Mission 16 · Stage 2

 }

-locked is a boolean game rule — once true, other presses are ignored.
+locked is the game rule — once it is true, other presses are ignored.

 void loop() {